cjacker/opensource-toolchain-w80x-air101-air103/README.md

 udevadm control --reload
 ```

-## Use T-Head or HLK CK-Link debugger
+## Option 1 : Use T-Head or HLK CK-Link debugger

 The Ck-Link pinout: